Education has been at the heart of KET’s mission since its inaugural broadcast more than fifty years ago.

 Early Childhood Education

 KET helps prepare our children to be kindergarten ready and successful in school.

 We provide PBS KIDS programming to every Kentucky child via our 16-transmitter broadcast network, online and on mobile.

 Our 24/7 KET PBS KIDS channel expands on the 12-hour daytime block of children’s programming on KET and KET2.

-Including certified online training, KET annually provides more than 200 courses for childcare workers, preschool instructors and parents, enhancing the quality of curriculum and instruction for an estimated 90,000 Kentucky children in daycares and preschools.
+Including certified online training, KET annually provides courses for thousands of childcare workers, preschool instructors and parents, enhancing the quality of curriculum and instruction for Kentucky children in daycares and preschools.

 KET and PBS KIDS are leaders in reaching families – especially those who need it most.
 PBS stations reach more children age 2-5, more moms with young children, and more children from low-income homes than any other children’s TV network.